mikepqr/real-estate-scrape/README.md

 chart make the estimate look ridiculously trustworthy.
 This scraper captures the bouncing, which gives you a good idea how much to trust the current value (probably good to 10-20% at most).

-## Caveats

- - The Zillow scraper doesn't work if the house is on the market.
-The page layout changes and I can't figure out the xpath.
-PRs welcome.